 Meanwhile, mechanical keyboards are great for gamers due to their low-resistant, super responsive mechanical keys.
 Split keyboards can also solve the issue of wrist pronation by letting you angle the two halves separately.

-If you’re a leftie, there are keyboards and mice especially designed for people like you.
+If you’re a leftie, there are keyboards and mice specifically designed for people like you.

 5. Position your Keyboard Properly